Bassa, Plateau State: Climate/Geography

 The rainy season in Bassa is warm, humid, and cloudy, whereas the dry season is hot and partially cloudy.
-The average annual temperature is between 54°F and 92°F; it rarely falls below 48°F or rises above 97°F. With an average daily high temperature of 89°F, the hot season spans 2.6 months, from February 7 to April 25.
-At an average high temperature of 90°F and low temperature of 66°F, April is the hottest month of the year in Bassa.
+The average annual temperature is between 54 F and 92 F; it rarely falls below 48 F or rises above 97 F. With an average daily high temperature of 89 F, the hot season spans 2.6 months, from February 7 to April 25.
+At an average high temperature of 90 F and low temperature of 66 F, April is the hottest month of the year in Bassa.

-With an average daily high temperature of less than 79°F, the chilly season spans 2.9 months, from July 5 to October 2.
-December is the coldest month of the year in Bassa, with typical highs and lows of 85°F and 55°F, respectively.
+With an average daily high temperature of less than 26 °C, the chilly season spans 2.9 months, from July 5 to October 2.
+December is the coldest month of the year in Bassa, with typical highs and lows of 85 F and 55 F, respectively.

-With a total area of 1743 square kilometers, Bassa LGA has two distinct seasons: the rainy and the dry.
-The region's average temperature is reported to be 29 degrees Celsius, with a humidity level of 45 percent.
+With a total area of 1743 square kilometres or 673 square miles, Bassa LGA has two distinct seasons: the rainy and the dry.
+The region's average temperature is reported to be 29 degrees Celsius or 84 degrees Fahrenheit, with a humidity level of 45 percent.